 Stanislas de Barbeyrac is one of the most exciting tenors to emerge in recent seasons, having already performed to great acclaim at such leading theaters as the Royal Opera House, Covent Garden, Opéra National de Paris, Staatsoper Berlin, Bayerische Staatsoper in Munich, Dutch National Opera in Amsterdam and Grand Théâtre de Genève.
-He will start off the 2019/20 season with his debut as Don Carlos and Damon in Les Indes galantes at the Opéra National de Paris, after which he will appear for the first time at the Teatro Real in Madrid as Tamino in Die Zauberflöte.
-The tenor will also return to Paris as Don Ottavio in Don Giovanni, sing Admete in Alceste at the Bayerische Staatsoper and present recitals in Frankfurt and Strasbourg.
+He started off the 2019/20 season with his debut as Don Carlos and Damon in Les Indes galantes at the Opéra National de Paris.
+The tenor will soon appear for the first time at the Teatro Real in Madrid as Tamino in Die Zauberflöte, after which he will return to Paris as Don Ottavio in Don Giovanni, sing Admete in Alceste at the Bayerische Staatsoper and present recitals in Bordeaux and Strasbourg.

 In the 2018/19 season, de Barbeyrac debuted at the Metropolitan Opera as Don Ottavio in Don Giovanni, a role which he subsequently performed in Munich and in a new production in Paris, and which he will soon reprise in Orange.
 He also debuted at the Semperoper Dresden as Alfredo in La Traviata, sang his first Piquillo in La Périchole in Bordeaux and returned to the Dutch National Opera as Tamino in Die Zauberflöte.
 The 2017/18 season held a number of significant debuts for de Barbeyrac, including his debut at the Opernhaus Zürich as Tamino, his debut at the Théâtre Royal de la Monnaie in Brussels as Le chevalier in Dialogues des Carmélites, his debut as Gonzalve in L’Heure espagnole at the Opéra National de Paris, and his debut as Pelléas in Pelléas et Mélisande with Opéra National de Bordeaux.
 He also sang Tamino at the Aix-en-Provence Festival in Paris and Le chevalier at the Théâtre des Champs-Élysées, Théâtre de Caen and Teatro Comunale di Bologna.